 Back in September, I started discussions with educators about empowering student changemakers.
 One of the first examples we explored on this topic was student council groups in our schools.
 Initially, I was not that interested in this idea.
-My intention with starting the conversation on empowering student changemakers was to think beyond the typical systems that we associate with enacting change.
+My intention in starting the conversation on empowering student changemakers was to think beyond the typical systems that we associate with enacting change.

 Reflecting on our final session of this series I have come to realize the importance of student governments.
-These student-led programs are a key touchpoint to develop the skills necessary for students to become effective changemakers.
+These student-led programs are a key touchpoint to developing the skills necessary for students to become effective changemakers.

 The problem at hand

 International educator Mel started our conversation by sharing why our students struggle when given too much agency.
 Students have a difficult time engaging with inquiry-based learning without the proper scaffolding.
 Most students have been in compliance-based learning models for most of their school life.
 They are not able to just flip a switch and feel comfortable in a model that requires an entirely new set of skills.